Ashish Nadar, Scholar — Thesis: Secure Systems Should Be Explainable

 Research QuestionsGuiding the Work

-Open inquiries that drive continuous methodology refinement
+Open scholarly inquiries by Ashish Nadar that drive continuous methodology refinement

 Qn.1.What minimum governance produces maximum reliability and safety?